-Milan’s greatest art treasure is also one of the most famous and notorious on earth, largely thanks to the astounding success of Dan Brown’s “The Da Vinci Code.”
+Milan’s greatest art treasure is also one of the most famous on earth, in part thanks to Dan Brown’s blockbuster novel “The Da Vinci Code.”
 Painted for Milanese ruler Ludovico il Moro by Leonardo da Vinci between 1495 and 1497, “The Last Supper” adorns the back wall of the refectory in the Dominican convent attached to the church of Santa Maria delle Grazie.
 Leonardo’s masterpiece depicts Christ revealing that one of his disciples will soon betray him; horror and disbelief are etched on every face but Jesus remains resigned.
 As we look at the fresco, Judas sits to the left of Jesus, leaning away from him with the bag of silver clearly visible in his right hand.
-Is it Mary Magdalene sitting between him and Jesus?
+Is that Mary Magdalene sitting between him and Jesus?
+(Most historians think it's actually St. John, who was typically depicted as a particularly beautiful youth.)
 Wherever you stand on the controversy, there is no doubt that “The Last Supper” is one of the world’s most poignant and beautiful works of art.

 Unsurprisingly, “The Last Supper” is on almost every tourist’s itinerary of Milan.
 And with only 30 people allowed in to the Cenacolo Vinciano at a time, it is a challenge to get a ticket if you don’t book well in advance.
-Try the official website first (see below), at least 3 months before you are due to visit.
-Tickets are sold online for visits 3 months ahead.
+Try the official website first (www.cenacolovinciano.net), or call tel.
+02/9280-0360, at least 3 months before you are due to visit.
 Present your e-tickets at the booking office outside the Cenacolo in Piazza Santa Maria delle Grazie at least 20 minutes before your allotted time slot.
 And remember that the Cenacolo is not in the church of Santa Maria delle Grazie itself, but in the refectory behind it, with a separate entrance of its own.